GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 end
 ```

+We are using the `route` method, passing in the "/hello" URL and an anonymous function which returns the string "Welcome to Genie!".
+What this means is that for each request to the "/hello" URL, our app will respond with the welcome message.

 Visit <http://localhost:8000/hello> for a warm welcome!

 ## Working with resources

-Adding your code to the `routes.jl` file or placing it into the `lib/` folder works great for small projects, where you want to quickly publish some features on the web.
-But for larger projects we're better off using Genie's MVC structure.
+Adding our code to the `routes.jl` file works great for small projects, where you want to quickly publish features on the web.
+But for larger projects we're better off using Genie's MVC structure (MVC stands for Model-View-Controller).
 By employing the Module-View-Controller design pattern we can break our code in modules with clear responsibilities.
 Modular code is easier to write, test and maintain.

 A Genie app is structured around the concept of "resources".
 A resource represents a business entity (something like a user, or a product, or an account) and maps to a bundle of files (controller, model, views, etc).

-Resources live under the `app/resources/` folder.
-For example, if we have a web app about "books", a "books/" folder would be placed in `app/resources/` and would contain all the files for publishing books on the web.
+Resources live under the `app/resources/` folder and each resource has its own dedicated foler, where all its files are hosted.
+For example, if we have a web app about "books", a "books" folder would be placed in `app/resources/` and would contain all the files for publishing books on the web (usually called `BooksController.jl` for the controller, `Books.jl` for the model, `BooksValidator.jl` for the model validator -- as well as a `views` folder for hosting all the view files necessary for rendering books data).

 ---
 **HEADS UP**

-When creating a default Genie app (micro-framework) the `app/` folder might be missing.
+When creating a default Genie app, the `app/` folder might be missing.
 This will be automatically created the first time you add a resource via Genie's generators.

 ---

 ## Using Controllers

-Controllers are used to orchestrate interactions between client requests, models (which handle DB access), and views (which are responsible with rendering the responses for the clients).
-In a standard workflow, a `route` points to a method in the controller – which is charged with building and sending the response over the network.
+Controllers are used to orchestrate interactions between client requests, Models (which handle DB access), and Views (which are responsible for rendering the responses to the clients' web browsers).
+In a standard workflow, a `route` points to a method in the controller – which is charged with building and sending the response over the network, back to the client.

 Let's add a "books" controller.
 Genie comes with handy generators and one of them is for creating new controllers: